Why Your EKM Store Has 3,000 Products (But Your Shopify Store Will Have 100)

 That’s not a typo.
 That’s what happens when you understand what you’re actually looking at.

-What I Found
+What I Found When I Opened the Export

-Why This Matters
+Why This Matters For Your Migration

 If you’re sitting on an EKM store thinking “I’ve got thousands of products, migration will be a nightmare” - take a breath.
 Your product count is an architectural artefact, not a business reality.

-What Migration Actually Looks Like
+What The Migration Actually Looked Like

 I consolidated those 3,000 EKM products into 100 properly structured Shopify product variants.
 Thickness becomes a dropdown.
 Width becomes a dropdown.
 The customer picks what they need, and the system handles the rest.

-The CSV Import Problem
+The Messy CSV Import Problem

 The Takeaway

-Sometimes migration doesn’t just move your business - it forces you to see it clearly for the first time.
+I find that sometimes migration doesn’t just move your business - it forces you to see it clearly for the first time.

 Considering an EKM to Shopify migration?
 Read my complete migration guide or get in touch to discuss your store.